Connect with others who understand.

 A complete blood count (CBC) analyzes how many blood cells you have.
 It counts the number of blood cells, including red blood cells, white blood cells, and platelets, as well as other substances in your blood like hemoglobin.

-One of the first signs of PNH may be CBC results that show you have anemia (low levels of red blood cells).
+One of the first signs of PNH may be abnormalities in your CBC results that show you have anemia (low levels of red blood cells).
 Getting a CBC can also help you understand whether your PNH is causing problems with other types of blood cells.
-Some people with PNH have low white blood cell or platelet counts, which can cause additional symptoms.
+Some people with PNH have low white blood cell counts or low platelet counts, which can cause additional symptoms.

 Reticulocyte Count